Rasputin the Mad Monk: Critical

 Variety wrote: "This British import, to be released as top-half of a double bill with The Reptile is a worthy entry, if not a classic, for the shocker market.
 As the screen peccadilloes of Russia's bad boy have, in ithe past, wound up in court, producer Anthony Nelson Keys had scripter John Elder take a somewhat fanciful (and unbelievable) approach to the subject.
 As a result, the dastardly villain has been given some attributes that are certainly colorful.
 Actually, this Hammer Film effort's surface appeal, in its really first-class color photography, art direction and professional casting, makes the thin plot immaterial.
 Christopher Lee's Rasputin is completely in character – huge, deep-voiced, compelling stare – oh, he's a proper rascal – and this variation makes him also a dancer (not that one ever sees a long shot of dancing.
 It's usually his upper half, then cut to a real dancer's feet, then back). ...The shocker mood is set early when the libertine holy man, fighting off a young assailant, chops off his hand with a scythe. ...
 Don Banks' score is also a big assist in underscoring suspense and action."

-The film has a 43% rating on Rotten Tomatoes, based on 7 reviews.
+The film has an approval rating of 43% on Rotten Tomatoes, based on seven reviews.
 Lee receives praise for his performance.

 Box office

-According to Fox records, the film and The Reptile needed to earn $1,200,000 in rentals to break even and made $1,645,000, meaning it made a profit.
+According to Fox records, the film and The Reptile needed to earn $1,200,000 in rentals to break even.
+It made $1,645,000, and so a profit.